7 tips for making & keeping New Year’s resolutions

 1. Make SMART resolutions.

-Along those same lines, Magyar-Russell said to avoid setting “pie-in-the-sky goals, like being a better person.”
-She too recommends breaking down larger goals to fit this model: “Set small, concrete goals that you can measure.”
+Along those same lines, you should avoid setting “pie-in-the-sky goals, like being a better person.”
+Break down larger goals to set small, concrete goals that you can measure.
 That often means being as specific as possible.

 2. Map out a behavioral action plan for you to follow.